 I highly recommend DHA supplementation for most adults, but especially for plant-based pregnant, lactating moms, and infants.
 As discussed above, this period of growth is a critical time for brain and eye development and the research around the benefits of DHA is very strong.
 Therefore, I don’t see any reason not to supplement with a plant-based source of DHA.

 Algae oil is a reliable, plant-based source of preformed DHA.
 In fact, microalgae is actually where fish get their DHA from in the first place, so supplementing with it cuts out the middleman!

 Nordic Naturals is my favorite brand for vegan DHA as they provide options for adults, pregnant women, and infants.
-Nordic Naturals is also the official omega-3 supplement of the American Pregnancy Association, and there are so many reasons why I love them (and why I’m a brand ambassador for them.)
+Nordic Naturals is also the official omega-3 supplement of the American Pregnancy Association.

 For one, their algae oil is produced using a 100% hexane-free process, which means that DHA is extracted using natural enzymes instead of chemicals.

 For adults, I recommend their Algae Omega product, which provides 715 mg total omega-3s, for a higher daily dose than comparable vegetarian options.
 It’s made with sustainably-sourced microalgae and is certified 100% vegetarian by the American Vegetarian Association.

 This is the product that both my husband and I use (when I’m not pregnant/breastfeeding).
 For pregnant and breastfeeding women, they also have a Prenatal DHA.
 Just like their other vegan products, the prenatal is derived from sustainable microalgae and is recommended for preconception, pregnancy, and lactation.